El-Mansur/News_Portal/README.md

 6)Does article include more than one tag?

-7) Does user able to find articles by authors and tags?
+7)Does user able to find articles by authors and tags?

 8)Is it any possibilities for user to search up all the articles of the exact author?